 Temporary public art comes to downtown

 “I love it.
-It speaks so much volume, complexity and community,” sad Larry Alexander, who watched at large Rubik’s Cube being installed in the city park by the Newton train station at Fifth and Main.
+It speaks so much volume, complexity and community,” said Larry Alexander, who watched a large Rubik’s Cube being installed in the city park by the Newton train station at Fifth and Main.

-It derinately drew attention Friday as a group of volunteers put in the public art installation that was supposed to be displayed at the Sand Creek Summer Daze — a festival originally scheduled for this weekend by canceled due to Pandemic COVID-19.
+It drew attention Friday as a group of volunteers put in the public art installation that was supposed to be displayed at the Sand Creek Summer Daze — a festival originally scheduled for this weekend but canceled because of the COVID-19 pandemic.

-The cube will be in place through the weekend, then removed, to promote the 2021 edition of the festival which is scheduled for second week July.
+The cube will be in place through the weekend to promote the 2021 edition of the festival, which is scheduled for the second week of July.

-Manager of B&B Lumber, his business and Newell Construction partnered to construct the cube that was to be part of the 2020 Festival.
+He is the manager of B&B Lumber, and his business and Newell Construction partnered to construct the cube that was to be part of the 2020 festival.